roman-gravit/nodejs/README.md

 - Create a EJS template file named index.ejs

 - Then create a route to render the index.ejs file.

+##  Middleware

+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+The next middleware function is commonly denoted by a variable named next.

+Middleware functions can perform the following tasks:

+ - Execute any code.

+ - Make changes to the request and the response objects.

+ - End the request-response cycle.

+ - Call the next middleware function in the stack.

 ##  Global Node objects